wandyezj/wandyezj.github.io/docs/_posts/2023-04-30-internship-program-goals.md

 tags: internship
 ---

 Many companies have internship programs.
-These programs serve as a way to recruit college students, assess their fit for the organization, increase company reputation, provide one-off funding for specific projects.
+These programs serve as a way to recruit college students, assess their fit for the organization, increase company reputation, and provide one-off funding for specific projects.

 ## Internship Program Goals